AI & Deep Learning

 Epoch: Each step looks at a batch of data (say, the first 10 observations), fits the model, compares with the actual values, and updates the weights and biases to improve the loss function (this is 1 update).
 Then it moves on to the next batch of data, and updates the weights and biases another time… Once it reaches the end of the dataset, it loops back to the beginning of the dataset.
 This is defined as one single epoch.

 %time command computes and prints the amount of time spend on training.
-By setting verbose=False we can avoid printing of intermediate results during training.
-Setting verbose=True is useful when we want to observe how the neural network is training.
+By setting verbose=0 we can avoid printing of intermediate results during training.
+Setting values of 1 or 2 can be useful when we want to observe how the neural network is training.

 Make predictions